🔼The name Abinadab: Summary

 The name Abinadab is assigned three times in the Bible, all in the same era:

-Much later, king David decides to move the Ark of the Covenant to Israel's capital Jerusalem (2 Samuel 6) and Abinadab's two other sons Uzzah and Ahio are in charge of the cart.
-When Uzzah touches the Ark to keep it from falling, God strikes him dead (v7).
+Much later, king David decides to move the Ark of the Covenant to Israel's capital Jerusalem (2 Samuel 6:2) and Abinadab's two other sons Uzzah and Ahio are in charge of the cart.
+When Uzzah touches the Ark to keep it from falling, God strikes him dead (6:7).
 Disheveled and angry, king David leaves the Ark in the house of Obed-edom of Gath.

 Other Abinadabs are:

-The second part of the name Abinadab comes from the Hebrew verb נדב (nadab), meaning to make willing, incite:
+The second part of the name Abinadab comes from the Hebrew verb נדב (nadab), meaning to willingly give, incite: